In Situ Object Counting Systems (ISOCS)

 Whatever the sample and wherever it's located, the ISOCS Shield System has the versatility and flexibility to count it.

 - Portable Germanium detector shield system for in situ assays.

 - Includes 25 mm and 50 mm thick lead shields.

-- Includes 30° and 90° collimators (each thickness) plus solid end caps for background measurements.
+- Includes 30°, 90°, and 180° collimators (each thickness) plus solid end caps for background measurements

-- Includes a rear shield plug (requires RDC option on detector).
+- Includes a rear shield set (requires RDC option on detector)

-- Wheeled mounting stand for ease in moving the shield from one sample to the next.
+- Wheeled mounting stand with brakes for ease in moving the shield from one sample to the next